 The Center for Personal Protection and Safety instructional DVD and training program designed to empower students, faculty, and staff with knowledge and strategies for preventing and surviving an active shooter situation.

 “Shots Fired On Campus” provides individual student, faculty and staff members with critical guidance on how to recognize and survive an active shooter situation.

-You can access this 20 minute training video from any personal or campus computer on the University premises.
+This 20 minute training video is accessible from any personal or campus computer on the University campus.
 The video is posted on Sonoma State University’s intranet.
 It is not posted on the internet.
 Due to copywrite laws, this video is only allowed to be viewed from on campus.

 Online Active Shooter Training

 The Federal Emergency Management Agency (FEMA) and the The Department of Homeland Security (DHS) have partnered in creating an online training that provides valuable information regarding active shooter incidents.
 After completing the approximately 30 minute training, the participant will be able to:

 - Describe actions to take when confronted with an active shooter and responding law enforcement officials